 The California Fire Foundation invites you to join us as we memorialize the sacrifice and dedication of California's fallen heroes at the 11th Annual California Firefighters Memorial Ceremony on October 5, 2013.
 On this solemn day, we join together to honor and remember those heroes who made the ultimate sacrifice to keep California safe.
 The ceremony will begin at 11:30am at the California Firefighters Memorial located in Capitol Park, Sacramento, CA. Check back here for details regarding speakers and program information.

 The sacrifice of hundreds of California firefighters is remembered on the brushed limestone walls of the California Firefighters Memorial at the State Capitol in Sacramento.
 This beautiful tribute, embodying over 10 years of work by California Professional Firefighters, depicts both the heroism of the profession and the anguish felt when a firefighter falls in the line of duty.
 Click here for complete history of the California Firefighters Memorial.

-Visit our California Firefighters Memorial Tributes Facebook page to read people's opinions of the Memorial, stories and memories from the families of the fallen, and other personal accounts of the Annual California Firefighters Memorial Ceremony.
+Visit our Facebook Page to follow updated information on the Memorial, memories of the fallen and other personal accounts of the California Firefighters Memorial Ceremony.

 The California Firefighters Memorial is a lasting tribute to the men and women who gave their lives to help protect their fellow Californians.
 The memorial design includes two bronze statues depicting firefighters in action.
 One statue features four firefighters working together.
 The other, created by a firefighter, shows an anguished firefighter removing his “fallen brother” from a fire scene.
 The memorial draws inspiration from numerous memorials honoring firefighters and other service men and women.
 Each of the statues carries special meaning.